istio/istio.io/_docs/setup/install-kubernetes.md

 1. Uninstall Istio core components.
 For the {{ site.data.istio.version }} release, the uninstall will delete the RBAC permissions, the `istio-system` namespace, and hierarchically all resources under it.
    It is safe to ignore errors for non-existent resources, since they may have been deleted hierarchically.

-   * If Istio was installed without mTLS authentication enabled:
+   * If Istio was installed with mutual TLS authentication disabled:

      ```bash
      kubectl delete -f install/kubernetes/istio.yaml
      ```

-   * If Istio was installed with mTLS authentication enabled:
+   * If Istio was installed with mutual TLS authentication enabled:

      ```bash
      kubectl delete -f install/kubernetes/istio-auth.yaml